Dog & Cat Desexing Camberwell

 -

-- Desexing your pet can eliminate the issue of unwanted litters of kittens or puppies.
+- If you desex your pet, you can prevent the occurrence of unwanted kittens or puppies.

-- Desexing your male dog can eliminate the possibility of cancers related to the sex organs or sex hormone-related tumours of the anus.
+- Desexing your male dog can prevent cancers related to the sex organs or sex hormone-related tumours of the anus.

 - If you desex your pet, you can prevent the occurrence of life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.